moienr/LWIR2RGB/README.md

 2014 IEEE GRSS Data Fusion Contest.
 Online: http://www.grss-ieee.org/community/technical-committees/data-fusion/

+The Data Was used only in the class poject to test the possibily of this translataion.

 ## Introduction:
 Many problems in image processing can be considered as the "translation" of an input image into an equivalent output image, similar to how a text can be expressed in either Persian or English.
 A scene can be represented with an RGB or infrared image, even though each may possess information that the other lacks, but their origin remains the same (Zhu et al., 2017).